ori-community/wotw-docs/content/docs/seedlang/index.md

 Controls how the message's [position](#set_message_position) is interpreted:

-- `CoordinateSystem::Absolute` uses the game's internal positioning, which doesn't account for different resolutions and is not recommended.
+- `Absolute` uses the game's internal positioning, which doesn't account for different resolutions and is not recommended.
-- `CoordinateSystem::Relative` normalizes coordinates so that (0, 0) is the top left corner and (1, 1) the bottom right corner of the screen.
+- `Relative` normalizes coordinates so that (0, 0) is the top left corner and (1, 1) the bottom right corner of the screen.
-- `CoordinateSystem::World` places the message at in-world coordinates, meaning it's not relative to the camera anymore at all.
+- `World` places the message at in-world coordinates, meaning it's not relative to the camera anymore at all.

-Defaults to `CoordinateSystem::Relative`.
+Defaults to `Relative`.

 See [Coordinate Systems](#coordinate-systems) for possible values.